NixOS/rfcs/rfcs/0166-nix-formatting.md

   - Moving items around with this style may require editing lines.
   - Inconsistent with the [expression expansion guidelines](#expansion-of-expressions), which disallows forms like `{ some`; `some` should start on a new line instead.
   - This does not work well with leading `@` bindings.
-  - The currently suggested style for commenting items in the Nixpkgs manual (depicted here in `#7`) is not great.
-However, there are no other good solutions with leading comma style that don't run into other problems.
+  - It's unclear whether comments belong to the next or the previous argument.
   - The leading comma style was a lesser-evil workaround for the lack of trailing commas in the Nix language.
 Now that the language has this feature, there is no reason to keep it that way anymore.

 ### Operators

-**Description**

-Chained binary associative [operators](https://nixos.org/manual/nix/stable/language/operators.html#operators) (except [function application](#function-application)) with the same or monotonically decreasing precedence are treated as one.
+Chained binary associative [operators](https://nixos.org/manual/nix/stable/language/operators.html#operators) (except [function application](#function-application)) with the same or monotonically decreasing precedence must be treated together as a single operator chain.

-If an operator chain does not fit onto one line, it is expanded such that every operator starts a new line:
+If an operator chain does not fit onto one line, it must be expanded such that every operator starts a new line:
-- If the operand can also fit on the same line as the operator, it's put there
+- If the operand can also fit on the same line as the operator, it must be put there
-- Otherwise, the operand usually starts indented on a new line, with special handling for parenthesis, brackets, braces, function applications
+- Otherwise, the operand must start indented on a new line, with exceptions for parenthesis, brackets, braces and function applications

 Operator chains in bindings may be compacted as long as all lines between the first and last one are indented.